 Ritonavir works by suppressing a key liver enzyme that breaks down the nirmatrelvir.
 This makes it so the nirmatrelvir can remain in the body long enough to effectively stop the virus from replicating.
 However, Paxlovid’s ritonavir also keeps your liver from metabolizing other drugs, Sardon warns — hence all the interactions.

 What medications interact with Paxlovid?

-Paxlovid has the potential to interact with over 20 different classes of prescription medications.
-Some of the more common ones are cholesterol medications known as statins, antiplatelet medications given after a heart attack or stent placement, antiarrhythmic medications, epilepsy medications, hormonal contraceptives, and opioid pain relievers.
+Paxlovid has the potential to interact with more than 20 different classes of prescription medications.
+Some of the more common ones are cholesterol medications known as statins, antiplatelet medications given after a heart attack or stent placement, cardiac medications that treat abnormal heart rhythms, medications that treat seizure disorders, birth-control medications, and opioid pain relievers.

-“Vitamins and minerals can impact other medications,” says Marie Jacinto-Dearing, a registered pharmacist with Express Scripts® Pharmacy.
+“Vitamins and minerals can impact other medications,” says Jacinto-Dearing.
 “Our pharmacists see this come up a lot where patients forget to mention everything they’re taking, including over-the-counter medications or supplements.”

 For this reason, Jacinto-Dearing says it’s crucial that patients make their healthcare providers and pharmacists aware of all the medications and supplements they’re taking, both prescription and non-prescription.
 She also suggests not stopping any of your current medications in order to start taking Paxlovid without reaching out to your doctor or pharmacist first.

 Where can I get Paxlovid?

 While the initial supply of Paxlovid was very limited — only 65,000 treatment courses at the time the EUA was issued – it’s now widely available in most pharmacies and health clinics across the country.